noblesaleka/cassandra/README.md

 - Feature 8 A place where superusers can upload photos with easy navigatgion

 ### Features Left to Implement
-- Feature to pay monthly with stripe (TBA)
 - Upgraded user interface which impliments gsap technology animations
 - Add a section where users can favorite a photo and download a watermarked image (similar to amazon.com functionality)
 - Form validation to return error message when registration form is not completed properly
 - send automatic followup marketing email content to all subscibers, providing deals of the week through a blog page intergration for additinal user engagement